madarasibalazs/Projects/Spotify_project/README.md

 ## Help

 * If there are any problems, please create an issue and I will check it out as soon as I can.
-* There are some environment variables that I have used, such as the secret key and the client key for my application which I cannot upload for privacy reasons.
+* There are some environment variables that I have used, such as the secret key and the client key for my application which I cannot upload for obvious privacy reasons.

 ## Authors